Fruit Salad With Vanilla Pudding

 Close bowls of fruit salad in creamy pudding mixture.

-You could also add additional marashino cherries to the mixture if you want.
+You could also add additional maraschino cherries to the mixture if you want.
 They add such a fun pop of color and help to play up the retro qualities of this yummy fruit salad.

 If you are a big fan of peaches, pears or any other kind of canned fruit, feel free to experiment.
 You could also play with adding fresh fruit, but again it will degrade a bit faster than the canned versions.